Physician Assistant Program

 PA Program Overview

 The FDU PA Program is committed to preparing future socially responsible professionals that possess the academic knowledge, clinical skills, and professional attitudes requisite for providing compassionate patient-centered care in a dynamic healthcare system.
-With that in mind, the program developed its mission & goals and designed a curriculum that would provide learning experiences that promote the acquisition of those same skills.
+With that in mind, the program developed its mission and goals and designed a curriculum that would provide learning experiences that promote the acquisition of those same skills.
 The FDU PA Program developed a two and a half year curriculum leading to a Master of Science (MS) in PA Studies.

-FDU has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-FDU anticipates matriculating its first class in June, 2021, pending achieving Accreditation – Provisional status at the September, 2020 ARC-PA meeting.
-Accreditation – Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.

 The program’s accreditation history can be viewed on the ARC-PA website at http://www.arc-pa.org/accreditation-history-fairleigh-dickinson-university/.